I-am-Harsh/Using-Python-to-Access-Web-Data/README.md

 3 - There may be a few exception where the answer is wrong, In those cases the answer is explicitly mentioned below the screenshot.

 NOTE -  Some of the theoretical question may differ due to being shuffled and the order of the option may also differ.

+NOTE -  In case of any confusion regarding how the code works and other issues, you can refer to the worked examples in the course.
+They will explain each and every line.